 The Directors elected prior to the 2023 annual meeting of stockholders shall be divided into three classes designated as Class I, Class II and Class III, respectively.
-At the 2021 annual meeting of stockholders, the term of office of the Class III Directors shall expire and successors to the Class III Directors shall be elected for a term expiring at the next annual meeting of stockholders, the term of office of the Class I Directors shall expire and successors to the Class I Directors shall be elected for a term expiring at the next annual meeting of stockholders and at each succeeding annual meeting of stockholders.
+At the 2021 annual meeting of stockholders, the term of office of the Class III Directors shall expire and successors to the Class III Directors shall be elected for a term expiring at the next annual meeting of stockholders and at each succeeding annual meeting of stockholders.
+At the 2022 annual meeting of stockholders, the term of office of the Class I Directors shall expire and successors to the Class I Directors shall be elected for a term expiring at the next annual meeting of stockholders and at each succeeding annual meeting of stockholders.
 At the 2023 annual meeting of stockholders, the term of office of the Class II Directors shall expire and successors to the Class II Directors shall be elected for a term expiring at the next annual meeting of stockholders and at each succeeding annual meeting of stockholders.
-From and after the election of Directors at the 2023 annual meeting of stockholders, the Board of Directors shall cease to be classified and each Director elected at the 2023 annual meeting of stockholders (and at each succeeding annual meeting of stockholders) shall hold office for a term expiring at the next annual meeting of stockholders (and at each succeeding annual meeting of stockholders) shall hold office for a term expiring at the next annual meeting of stockholders held after such Director's election.
+From and after the election of Directors at the 2023 annual meeting of stockholders, the Board of Directors shall cease to be classified and each Director elected at the 2023 annual meeting of stockholders (and at each succeeding annual meeting of stockholders held after such Director's election.